-Undoubtedly, to study her own national writers of a country will give information about that country’s literature, and this will be a restricted study of an area, but if we want to know other’s literature(s( we need literatures of two or more nationalities away from the boundaries of one national language.
-Moreover as Wellek mentions “we need both literary history and criticism, and we need the wide perspective which only comparative literature can give.”
-(Wellek, 1970, p.
-36) A comparative study of different literatures will present us rich knowledge of literatures, languages, cultures and identities of other nations, thus comparisons of products of the different literatures will get a chance us to recognize both our values and the other’s closely.
+Without a doubt, studying a country’s own national writers will provide information about that country’s literature, but this will be a limited study of that area; however, if we want to learn about other people’s literature(s), we need literatures from two or more nationalities that are not limited by the boundaries of one national language.
+In addition, as Wellek points out, “we need both literary history and critique, as well as the broad viewpoint that only comparative literature can provide.”
+A comparative analysis of other literatures will provide us with a deep understanding of the literatures, languages, cultures, and identities of other nations, allowing us to compare the works of different literatures and recognise both our values and those of others.

 We certainly need to break down borders when comparing literatures from various nations or languages; we have vast resources to compare literary genres and works across time and place, synchronically or diachronically.
 We must read, recognise, critique, and assess the literary works of various countries.
 We must grow, we must learn what others are doing, and we must compare ourselves to others.
 We must look at literature from all times, from classical to postmodern, as Matthew Arnold argues.
 During a comparative literature study, we identify similarities and differences across literatures, as well as assess and evaluate the position they take.